-GENERAL JOB SUMMARY – The Assistant COO position is designed to offer training and work experience in the Revenue Cycle financial setting, and prepare candidate to be a Chief Operating Officer.
-The candidate must be willing to relocate at the end of the training program.
+General Job Summary – The Assistant COO position is designed to offer training and work experience in the Revenue Cycle financial setting, and prepare candidate to be a Chief Operating Officer.

 Participant will work in key areas designated by COO and will work side by side with the COO on a daily basis.
 Areas of training include: oversight for Billing, Collections, Customer Service and coordination of operations at the center for all Revenue Cycle back-end processes and Urgent Care service line processes.